 What is CSDR?

-CSDR refers to the European regulation on improving securities settlement in the EU and on its central securities depositories.
+CSDR refers to the European regulation on improving securities settlement in the EU and on its central securities depositories (CSDs).
 It aims to:

 - Increase the safety and efficiency of securities settlement and settlement infrastructures in the EU

-- Harmonize the way CSDs across EU operate
+- Harmonise the way CSDs across EU operate

 - Enhance the legal and operational conditions for cross-border settlement

 CSDR affects market participants directly since it provides for harmonisation of certain aspects of the settlement cycle and covers, among others, a new and very wide-ranging settlement discipline.
-It also indirectly impacts CSD participants as a result of the requirements imposed on CSDs themselves.
+It also indirectly impacts CSD participants as a result of the requirements imposed on these market infrastructures.